-The Master of Science in Computational Finance and Risk Management (MS-CF&RM) is designed to address the demand in the financial services industry for advanced quantitative and computational finance skills, and next generation risk management competencies.
-Individuals who understand how to manage assets to enhance investment returns while controlling risk are required throughout the world of financial services, as are individuals who understand and can effectively implement financial risk management methods.
+The Master of Science in Computational Finance and Risk Management (MS-CF&RM) addresses the demand in the financial services profession for advanced quantitative and computational finance skills, and next generation risk management competencies. -

-For professionals with strong mathematical and quantitative skills, the MS-CF&RM degree program provides exciting new opportunities for advancement in a current or new career pathway in the numerous fields in finance.
+For students and current professionals with strong mathematical and quantitative skills, the MS-CF&RM degree program provides exciting new opportunities for advancement in a new or current career pathway in the numerous fields in finance.

 What the program covers